-Looking beyond its immediate neighbourhood, India's fortunes will become more closely linked to the world's economic fortunes does not create enough jobs, ever-larger numbers will want to move into India.
+Looking beyond its immediate neighbourhood, India's fortunes will become more closely linked to the world's economic fortunes

 - Third, each of India's smaller neighbours, except Bhutan, harbours apprehensions common to small neighbours of large states.
 So, India will have to devote enormous efforts and very substantial resources to assuage the anxieties of its smaller neighbours. - Fourth, continuing deterioration of governance across the region could have consequences for India.
 In several swaths of each of its neighbours, as in vast stretches of India, the writ of the state no longer applies.
 The resulting vacuum creates the space and opportunity for nonstate forces, and India will have to contend with these ominous conditions.